 Far from homogeneous, our communities are made up of various communities within a single geographic area.
 Black, immigrant Muslim, Indigenous, and other marginalized groups contribute to the larger community, and their leadership is crucial to our movements to end violence.
 Our success in collaborating with and supporting these leaders rests with our ability to grapple with how the toxic messages promoted about these groups permeate our work—everything from policy decisions to intervention protocols.

 Let’s be Honest offers an opportunity to re-think our approach and embrace perspectives from other cultures.
 Listening deeply promotes healing from the toxic narratives and opens new prevention strategies, policy implications, and intervention supports that can move our work forward in unprecedented ways.

 This session features a conversation between service providers and leaders from communities that make up our state.
 Facilitator will guide participants to reflect on how the current political discourse affects our approach and may unknowingly cause harm.

 About Our Panelist

 María Limón currently works for the University of Colorado’s Center on Domestic Violence (CDV) in two roles.
 She is the Rural Training and Technical Assistance Manager supporting and guiding rural communities around the country to develop Coordinated Community Response Teams (CCRT’s) to end gender-based violence.
-More recently, Maria joined CDV’s END Violence team to develop and implement the newest component to our work in K12’s, a youth leadership program called Let’s Get Real.
+More recently, Maria joined CDV’s END Violence team to coordinate programming in support of youth leading violence prevention and awareness efforts.